a465749927/FlowSteer/README.md

 - Automatic health checking of backends.
 - Rules can optionally bypass the proxy and connect directly to the original destination.
+- Propagates original connection information between proxies using the PROXY protocol.

 ## Building